International Human Resource Management PhD

 Jaspreet never thought he would ever get the chance to study in the UK, coming from a small village in the Punjab.
 Since joining BCU, Jaspreet has taken any and every opportunity he can, and worked to tackle discrimination in the city, now focusing on the issue through his PhD.

 "I’m originally from a small village in India, and I didn’t ever really think that I would study at university in the UK.

-I had very limited dreams, and I was having a really hard time suffering from bad mental health and severe depression.
+Before coming to BCU, I had very limited dreams, and I was having a really hard time suffering from bad mental health and severe depression.
 I knew that even if I made it to the UK, there would be linguistic and cultural barriers that I knew I would have to tackle.